The Best Winter Work Boots

 If your job exposes you to the harsh winter elements like snow and slush, or even if you work in a freezing warehouse, having the good insulated footwear is the difference between comfort and misery.
 Don’t worry, we’ve got you covered.

 We’re going to start by identifying the most important factors in footwear for working in cold climates, and then review the nine warmest to handle icy conditions of any kind.

-First and foremost, you’re going to need the best insulated work boots that can keep the warmth in and the cold out.
+First and foremost, you’re going to need the best insulated work boots that can keep the warmth in and the cold out no matter what your job is.
 When you’re stomping your way through snow banks or step through some puddles of icy and unforgiving slush, the true beauty of insulation will shine through.

 There are a couple of different materials that are good for insulation, but without a doubt, Thinsulate is king.
 Acting as a thin layer of insulating material, it’s designed to retain your natural body heat within the boot while resisting the cold.

 Depending on the types of temperatures you’re going to be exposed to, there are different levels of insulation that can get the job done:

 This is going to be your basic level of cold protection.
 It can handle chilly weather and won’t make your feet sweat from movement.